lkilcher/score_site/README.md

 U.S..
 This package was developed under the U.S. Department of Energy's 'Early Market Opportunity Hot Spot Identification' project.
-The results of this work are available in the MHK Energy Early Market Site Identification and Ranking Methodology reports.
+The results of this work are available in the MHK Energy Early Market Site Identification and Ranking Methodology reports ([Part I: Wave Energy](http://www.nrel.gov/docs/fy17osti/66038.pdf), and [Part II: Tidal Energy](http://www.nrel.gov/docs/fy17osti/66079.pdf)).

 The package was used to analyze and create the tables presented in those reports.
 At the most basic level, it is meant to perform MCDA on